3 Guidelines for Powerful Father-Son Memories

 1. Pay Attention.

-Keep an eye on yours son’s interests.
+Keep an eye on your son’s interests.
 Make note of them and start a list.
 Study your son and know him.
 Ask him questions about what he likes.
-Talk to your wife and get her ideas.
+Talk to his mother and get her ideas.
 My dad knew I loved baseball.
 When he took me to the game, I felt like he knew me.
+When my son turned seven, I recreated this memory with my son and he loved it.
+But the only reason he loved it was because he is into sports, especially baseball, and I knew that because I was paying attention to his interests.

 2. Make it Special.